 Nowadays, people still live inside the windmills to maneuver the sails in the wind!

-The Netherlands and its struggle with water have led to the build of The Delta Works, a flood defense system of thirteen enormous dams and barriers that protect the country from flooding.
+The Netherlands and its struggle with water led to the construction of The Delta Works, a flood defense system of thirteen enormous dams and barriers that protect the country from flooding.

 Visiting the windmills at Kinderdijk